fblpalmeira/cats_uk/README.md

 ## Interactive Map

-An interactive map for users to explore and learn more about the movement and home range of domestic cats in Falmouth, UK.
+An interactive map for users to explore and learn more about the movement and home range of pet cats in Falmouth, UK.

 - [Database](https://github.com/rfordatascience/tidytuesday/blob/master/data/2023/2023-01-31/readme.md)